GarageGames/Torque2D/README.md

 ### Support

 Torque 2D is completely free to use, but like all things, it takes time and energy to maintain and develop.
 You can support T2D by becoming a sponsor on Patreon.
-Doing so ensures that T2D will continue receiving the attention it needs to remain competetive.
+Doing so ensures that T2D will continue receiving the attention it needs to remain competitive.

 [Become a Patron](https://www.patreon.com/bePatron?u=15485520)